Twelve Chimes is a horror/suspense/mystery anthology, audio drama podcast

 Soon after that, the Twelve Chimes gang got a chance to do another live show with the Kurt Ribak Trio (Kurt Ribak, Randy Odell, and Tom Griesser) at Bird & Beckett Books and Records -- a cosy, amazing venue, it's a bookstore after all!
 Please check out their calendar.
 Pictured below are (left to right) Beth, Aaron, Tom, Aimee, and Kurt (you can almost see Randy behind the drum kit!).

 In addition to more music from the Kurt Ribak Trio in season 2, Twelve Chimes has featured music from the spooky Jill Tracy!
 Her upcoming album was recorded in the famously paranormal town of Lily Dale--The Secret Music of Lily Dale.

-Season 2 has seen more writers jump into the fray!
-Brett penned episode 1 "Superstitions" and "The Call of the Dead," Josh wrote "Nutmeg" and "Slowdown," and Beth wrote "A Modern Convenience."
+Season 2 saw more writers jump into the fray!
+Brett penned the unsettling episodes "Superstitions" and "The Call of the Dead," Josh wrote the tragic and dramatic "Nutmeg" and "Slowdown," and Beth wrote the gruesome "A Modern Convenience."

-The show introduced new artists for season 2: Kirsten Tradowsky started things off with beautiful watercolors for episodes 1 & 2, Arthur Kay supplied an amazing tableau, also in watercolor, for episode 4, Josh supplied an image for episode 5 (the episode he wrote), and Antonio Toro created a disturbing collage for episode 6!
-Arthur will return with art for episode 8 and Jeff is back for the season 2 finale, episode 9, "The Foley Artist's Folly."
+Another highlight of season 2 is new art!
+Kirsten Tradowsky started things off with beautiful watercolors for episodes 1 & 2, Arthur Kay supplied an amazing tableau, also in watercolor, for episodes 4 & 8, Josh supplied an image for episode 5 (the episode he wrote), Antonio Toro created a disturbing collage for episode 6, and Jeff Heermann returned to create art for the season 2 finale, episode 9, "The Foley Artist's Folly."